-Competing against the Kia Sportage, Nissan Qashqai, Ford Kuga and others, the Jeep Cherokee has the ability to present a fine alternative for those of you looking for a comfortable, well performing vehicle that offers comfort with huge practicality, that's a touch different that the rest.
+Competing against the Kia Sportage, Nissan Qashqai, Ford Kuga and others, the Cherokee has the ability to present a fine alternative for those of you looking for a comfortable, reliable and well performing vehicle that offers comfort with huge practicality, that's a touch different that the rest.
+Browse our Jeep Cherokee lease deals below to find out more about this brilliant vehicle.

 Its chassis is more car-like and, in diesel form anyway, its off road credentials are less pronounced, though there’s still a clever Selec-Terrain traction control system to offer more capability than most rivals can provide.
 This won’t be a car for everyone but it’s a different, welcome contender if you’re looking for a RAV4-class compact SUV or shopping at the upper end of the Qashqai-class family-sized Crossover segment.